PoissonC/BombermanWithSTM32controllerOnline/README.md

 # Final-project

-Upload game_server.py to the server and exeute it.
+Upload game_server.py to the server and execute it.

 Reset STM32 Iot Node, let it connect to the server.

-Excute menu.py, open the game and connect to the server.
+Execute menu.py, open the game and connect to the server.

 Enjoy the game.